marekkacprzak/nott3chat/README.md

 dotnet publish/NotT3ChatBackend.dll --urls http://0.0.0.0:5555
 ```

+> A few warnings:
+> 1. We use MemoryCache right now for synchronization, we will use Redis in the future but this means that it only works on a single server instance, no load balancer.
+> 2. Cors policy right now is any domain allowed, feel free to change it yourself.
+> 3. The password requirements are very minimal, feel free to change it yourself.

 ### 2. Launching the Frontend

 The frontend dev server will connect to the backend API.